vircadia/vircadia-metaverse/docs/Building.md

 - IAMUS_LOGLEVEL: logging level.
 One of 'error', 'info', 'warn', 'debug'.
 Default 'info'.
 - IAMUS_LISTEN_HOST: host to listen for requests on.
 Default '0.0.0.0'.
 - IAMUS_LISTEN_PORT: port to listen for requests on.
 Default 9400.
-- IAMUS_EXTERNAL_HOSTNAME: hostname to report as referencing back to this server.
-This is mostly used by ActivityPub for links to users.
-Default 'localhost'.
-This value MUST be set for proper metavserse-server operation.
 - IAMUS_CONFIG_FILE: filename or URL of a JSON formatted configuration file that over-rides the values.
 Default "./iamus.json".

 The configuration file, if it exists, is read and its values overlay